 14 karat is 58 percent gold- Usually mixed with Silver, Nickel, Copper, & Palladium

 In the US 14K gold is the most popular choice and most diamond rings and fine jewelry pieces are cast in 14k yellow or white gold.
 18K gold has always been a more popular option amongst European women however, women in the US and around the globe are more rapidly upgrading and treating themselves to an 18k piece.
 All 14K white gold items at Nina Elle Jewels are upgradable to 18K or platinum per request.

-AYellow gold is alloyed with silver and copper.
+A yellow gold piece is alloyed with silver and copper.
 It is the most frequently used type of gold there is.
 Malleable, ductile, and generally non-corrosive, it has a high melting point and is not susceptible to compression.

 White gold is gold alloyed with a large percentage of silver, or a selection of other white metals such as palladium.
 White gold is highly reflective and is very similar in appearance to platinum.
 The natural color of white gold is actually a light gray.
 All white gold jewelry is normally surface-treated with rhodium to get its white appearance.
 To keep a white gold ring looking its best it should be re-rhodium plated approximately each 12 to 18 months.
 White gold is more durable than platinum and much easier to maintain which is why we often recommend using white gold vs. platinum.

 Rose gold is alloyed with copper, and perhaps silver.
 The proportions are about one part of copper to three parts of 24-karat gold.
 It is used often times as an accent color for most pieces or more popularly in men's wedding bands.
 All our items with the exception of tension settings can be cast in rose gold.
 You can also use rose gold accents in double halo rings or settings with pink diamonds.